Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Eigenvalue permutations and collisions

+By computing transpositions across different seeds for the Ginibre matrix and using fine $s$-steps, we observed that the total number of collisions is approximately $N(N-1)$ for the circular curve, and slightly larger for other curves.
+Because this count grows rapidly with $N$, care must be taken when estimating the permutations $\sigma(s_0)$ and $\sigma(s_1)$ over small intervals $[s_0,s_1]$.
+Let $\Delta s = s_1 - s_0$ and $\Delta \sigma$ be the permutation such that $\sigma(s_1) = \Delta \sigma \circ \sigma(s_0)$.
+Then: \begin{enumerate} \item If $\Delta s$ is small enough that each eigenvalue collision in the interval involves disjoint pairs, $\Delta \sigma$ is a product of commuting transpositions.

-Clearly, if we increase $\Delta s$ slightly and any of these pairs get repeated, these identical transpositions would cancel in the difference permutation, and our method would fail to detect them.
+If we increase $\Delta s$ slightly and any of these pairs got repeated, the identical transpositions would cancel out in the difference permutation, and our method would fail to detect them.
+So we should keep $\Delta s$ small.

-\item Suppose that $\Delta s$ is slightly larger, so that the collisions of the eigenvalues in the strip involve one of the eigenvalues more than once, but not so large that the collision multi-graph (i.e., draw a non-directed edge connecting $(i,j)$ for each collision between $(i, j)$) is a forest, but not a (sub-)matching.
+\item Suppose that $\Delta s$ is slightly larger, and the collisions of the eigenvalues in the strip involve one of the eigenvalues more than once, but not so large that the collision multi-graph $G$ (i.e., draw a non-directed edge connecting $(i,j)$ for each collision between $(i, j)$) is a forest, but not a (sub-)matching.

-We will not be able to track-down the specific collisions from the permutation discrepancy $\Delta\sigma$ associated to each tree component of size greater that $2$.
+We will not be able to track-down the specific collisions from the permutation discrepancy $\Delta\sigma$ associated to each tree component of $G$ of size greater that $2$.

 For example, if there are two collisions $(1,2)$, and $(2,3)$ within $[s_0,s_1]$, we will only see the permutation discrepancy $(2,3)(1,2)=(1,3,2)$.

 Unless we compute the permutation at some convenient intermediate values in $[s_0,s_1]$, we will not be able to determine whether $(1,2)$ and $(2,3)$ occurred in that order, or if it was $(1,3)$ followed by $(2,1)$, or $(2,3)$ followed by $(3,1)$.